-Planning your large scale event
+Planning a large event

 We hope organisers of large events will safeguard the special qualities and tranquillity of the National Park and consider using local services and suppliers as much as possible, to minimise the impact of recreation on the environment and local communities.

 The moorland lambing and main bird breeding season is 1 March to 31 July - this is when animals and ground nesting birds are most prone to disturbance.
 During this season we will not normally support events involving more than 50 people on foot or 30 horses or cyclists unless confined to tracks with dogs on leads.

 We will not normally support events on Bank Holiday weekends to avoid congestion and conflict with other users.

 Most land in the National Park is privately owned and in most cases permission must be obtained from the landowner before an event takes place.

 Much of the high moorland within the National Park is registered common land, over which many local farmers have rights, particularly for grazing, and these interests must be respected.
 The Dartmoor Commons Act 1985 gives a legal right of access to the commons on foot or on horseback but these rights do not extend to organised events on the commons.

 A set of Byelaws relating to the Dartmoor Commons has been approved by the Home Office to regulate access.
 Of particular relevance is the need to get authorisation from the National Park Authority for any entertainment or commercial activity carried out on the commons or other access land.
 Other regulated activities include parking, camping, lighting fires, dog walking and anything deemed to cause erosion or damage to the land.

 Common Land and land designated as open country under the Countryside and Rights of Way Act 2000 is shown with a yellow wash on Outdoor Leisure 28, the Ordnance Survey Explorer Map for Dartmoor.